hareeshbabu82ns/ud_react_expensify/README.md

 - uuid - to generate unique ID
 - yarn add -D babel-plugin-transform-object-rest-spread for Object Spread support
 - moment react-dates react-addons-shallow-compare
+- extract-text-webpack-plugin - to extract CSS/SCC text and place in it own file (useful to have seperate files for JS and CSS)

 ## webpcak build
 yarn build